Thomas Chatterton Manuscript Project

 His tragic end as a supposed suicide is portrayed romantically in a painting by Henry Wallis, and horrifically in various engravings.
 It is well to remember that Wallis's painting does not tell the true story of that night, instead we should refer to the engraving by Orme, which is closer to the truth of it : View

-After his death Chatterton achieved the fame that eluded him while he was alive.
+Some might think that merchandising is a modern invention, however, after his death, Chatterton achieved the fame that eluded him during life.
 Dozens of books were written about him and his amazing works.
 His story also appeared in newspapers and magazines; plays were written by the likes of De Vigny, which are still performed today.
-There were also stereoviews; photographs; postcards; linen handkerchiefs; Royal Doulton pots.
+And it goes on, with stereoviews; photographs; postcards; linen handkerchiefs; Royal Doulton pots.
+He even has a life size statue, in bronze, sitting on a bench in Bristol.
 He has also been memorialised by a Bristol Lodge of the Freemasons : View to read more